-Differences in administration, consulting, investor relations and professional fees arose partly as a result of reinstatement of charges for such service fees (G - Related Party Transactions).
+Differences in consulting, investor relations and professional fees arose partly as a result of an increase in activity and reinstatement of charges for such fees (G - Related Party Transactions).

-Investor relations costs also increased due to the engagement of external investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
-Additional professional and regulatory fees were incurred with respect to obtaining a listing on the OTCQB Marketplace and with respect to reinstatement of charges for legal fees (G-Related Party Transactions).
+Investor relations costs also increased due to the engagement of external investor relations consultants and financing and promotional initiatives.
+Additional consulting, professional and regulatory fees were incurred with respect to obtaining a listing on the OTCQB Marketplace.